Impact of war on children: Background

 The presence of children in the war can go back to Middle Ages and Napoleonic Wars.
 Children fought in the American Civil War, significantly contributing to the Battle of New Market, which was fought in Virginia (May 15, 1864).
 Children were also fighting in the World War II, especially noted to serve as "Hitler Youth".
 However, in modern days, the number of child victims is increasing as the proportion of civilian casualties is also increasing.
 In the 18th, 19th, and early 20th centuries, about half the war victims were civilians, while it was almost 90 percent by the end of the 1980s.
 Children compose a large part of the population affected by wars, data from the American Psychological Association show of the 95 percent of civilians killed in recent years' by modern armed conflicts, approximately 50 percent of them were children.

 According to United Nations Children's Fund (UNICEF), the estimated casualties of children during the last decade was: "2 million killed, 4–5 million disabled, 12 million left homeless, more than 1 million orphaned or separated from their parents, and some 10 million psychologically traumatized".
 Currently, there are over two million child refugees fleeing from Syria and over 870,000 refugees from Somalia.
 Among 100,000 people who have been killed in Syria, at least 10,000 were children.
-The casualties of the Gaza war (or genocide) have been reported to be over 70,000 according to The Lancet report published in June 2024.
+The casualties of the Gaza war have been reported to be over 70,000 according to The Lancet report published in June 2024.
+According to the new Human Rights Council report published in June 2026, in Gaza genocide against Palestinians, Israel has violated International Criminal Law and has deliberately targeted Palestinian children since October 7 2023, resulting in the death of at least 20,179 and injury of 44,143 children.